apple/coremltools/docs-guides/source/multifunction-models.md

 In the example above, the two models used a common backbone.
-While utilizing multifunctions and producing a single model asset is definitely beneficial, there does exist a reasonable workaround in this case: simply breaking up the models into 3 sub models: backbone, classifier head and regressor head, and using two of them in sequence based on the use case.
+While utilizing multifunctions and producing a single model asset is definitely beneficial, there does exist a reasonable workaround in this case: simply breaking up the models into three submodels: backbone, classifier head, and regressor head, and then using two of them in sequence based on the use case.

 However, there are scenarios when such a workaround would not be available.
-An example of this is the case of parameter efficient fine-tuning (PEFT), which is a common approach for specializing large models to particular tasks.
+An example of this is the case of parameter-efficient fine-tuning (PEFT), which is a common approach for specializing large models to particular tasks.
-In the case of PEFT, "adapters" are attached to the base model, typically at multiple points within the network (as shown in the figures below), and only the parameters in these adapters are fine-tuned for a specific task.
-This is much more efficient than fine-tuning the whole base model which has many more parameters.
+In the case of PEFT, “adapters” are attached to the base model, typically at multiple points within the network, as shown in the figures below.
+Only the parameters in these adapters are fine-tuned for a specific task.
+This is much more efficient than fine-tuning the whole base model, which has many more parameters.

 ```{figure} images/multifunction-adapter-1.png
 :alt: Multifunction adapter 1